 Windows has an in-built utility called as the msconfig utility which, inter alia, list the programs which start up along with your Windows.
-There are several other software available too, which list down, to varying degrees, the programs which start up.
+There are some free software available too, which list down, to varying degrees, the programs which start up.

 Moreover it also gives you some information about the locations, as a result of which you can a learn a lot too!

 For instance win.ini is a start-up location.
 So what is win.ini file?